Nikhil05Singh/Impledge_techno_tasks/README.md

-Below is a sample `README.md` file for your GitHub repository.
-This file provides an overview of the project, instructions for setting it up, and details about how to run the code.

----

 # Compounded Words Finder

 This Java program identifies the longest and second longest compounded words from a sorted list of words.
 A compounded word is one that can be constructed by concatenating shorter words also found in the same list.